Table Operators - UNION [ALL], INTERSECT, MINUS

 Syntax

-• The table operators (except UNION ALL) are expensive operations and can lead to performance problems, in particular with very large tables.
-This is primarily because the result must not contain duplicates.
-Removing duplicates is an expensive operation.
+• Table operators (except UNION ALL) are expensive operations and can lead to performance problems, in particular with very large tables.
+This is primarily because the result must not contain duplicates, and removing duplicates is expensive.

 • The number of columns of both operands must match, and the data types of the columns of both operands must be compatible.